wp-plugins/yith-woocommerce-zoom-magnifier/README.txt

 * Italiano

 If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress")
-[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH Maintenance Mode Languages.
+[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH WooCommerce Zoom Magnfier Languages.

 == Documentation ==

-Full documentation is available [here](http://yithemes.com/docs-plugins/yith_maintenance_mode/).
+Full documentation is available [here](http://yithemes.com/docs-plugins/yith_magnifier/).

 == Upgrade notice ==